kevin-at-datical/liquibase.github.com/get_started/lb-setup-tutorial.md

 That is the completion of this Setup Tutorial.
 You should now see some help output, and you are ready to begin one of the two following tutorials.

-## Tutorial: Getting Started with Liquibase Functions
+## Tutorial: Getting Started with Liquibase Change Types
-This tutorial uses Liquibase Liquibase Commands (XML formatted *changelogs*).
+This tutorial uses Liquibase Change Types (XML formatted *changelogs*).
 Instead of working with SQL, changes will be defined in XML.
 Liquibase will generate SQL based on the *changeSets* defined and will deploy that to target databases.
 All migrations are tracked and ordered explicitly in the *changeLog*.

 <div class="cta-container" style="margin-left: auto; margin-right: auto; width: 300px; height: 50px">
-<div class="cta cta--block"><a href="/get_started/quickstart_lb.html">Get Started Tutorial: Using Liquibase Commands ►</a></div></div>
+<div class="cta cta--block"><a href="/get_started/quickstart_lb.html">Get Started Tutorial: Using Liquibase Change Types ►</a></div></div>

 ## Tutorial: Getting Started Using SQL Scripts
 This tutorial is ideal for those comfortable and familiar with SQL.
 The tutorial starts with a blank database and guides you through the process of using Liquibase to track, version, and deploy SQL scripts located in a specific folder.